-Therefore, our ability to generate product revenues, which we do not expect will occur for several years, if ever, will depend heavily on our ability to develop and eventually commercialize our product candidate.
+Therefore, our ability to generate product or royalty revenues, which we do not expect will occur for several years, if ever, will depend heavily on our ability to develop and eventually commercialize our product candidate.
 The positive development of our product candidate will depend on several factors, including the following:

-- positive commencement and completion of clinical trials; - · successful preparation of regulatory filings and receipt of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and potential regulatory exclusivity for our product candidate and protecting our rights in our intellectual property portfolio; - · maintaining our agreement with Mayne Pharma to produce product needed for clinical testing and, potentially if approvals are obtained, for commercial sale; - · launching commercial sales of our product, if and when approved for one or more indications, whether alone or in collaboration with others; - acceptance of the product for one or more indications, if and when approved, by patients, the medical community and third-party payors; - protection from generic substitution based upon our own or licensed intellectual property rights; - · effectively competing with other therapies; - · obtaining and maintaining adequate reimbursement from healthcare payors; and - · maintaining a continued acceptable safety profile of our product following approval, if any.
+- positive commencement and completion of clinical trials; - successful preparation of regulatory filings and receipt of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and potential regulatory exclusivity for our product candidate and protecting our rights in our intellectual property portfolio; - maintaining our agreement with Mayne Pharma to produce product needed for clinical testing and, potentially if approvals are obtained, for commercial sale; - · launching commercial sales of our product, if and when approved for one or more indications, whether alone or in collaboration with others; - acceptance of the product for one or more indications, if and when approved, by patients, the medical community and third-party payors; - protection from generic substitution based upon our own or licensed intellectual property rights; - effectively competing with other therapies; - · obtaining and maintaining adequate reimbursement from healthcare payors; and - maintaining a continued acceptable safety profile of our product following approval, if any.

-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to clinically develop and commercialize SUBA-Itraconazole as a cancer therapy, which would materially harm our business.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to clinically develop and commercialize SUBA-Itraconazole as a therapy for cancer and non-cancerous proliferation disorders, which would materially harm our business.

-In addition, given our current limited financial resources, we are currently focusing our efforts on one key cancer indication, namely basal cell carcinoma in patients with Basal Cell Carcinoma Nevus Syndrome, also known as Gorlin Syndrome.
-We are thus faced with the risk that SUBA-Itraconazole could be ineffective in addressing this particular initial cancer indication, and if our efforts to demonstrate the efficacy of SUBA-Itraconazole in treating basal cell carcinoma in this target patient population are not positive, we may lack the resources to expand our efforts into other cancer indications.
+In addition, given our current limited financial resources, we are currently focusing our efforts on one key cancer indication, namely prostate cancer.
+We are thus faced with the risk that SUBA-Itraconazole could be ineffective in addressing this particular cancer indication, and if our efforts to demonstrate the efficacy of SUBA-Itraconazole in prostate cancer are not positive, we may lack the resources to expand our efforts into other cancer indications.

-If we are unable to convince physicians as to the benefits of SUBA-Itraconazole as a cancer therapy, if and when it is approved, we may incur delays or additional expense in our attempt to establish market acceptance.
+If we are unable to convince physicians as to the benefits of SUBA-Itraconazole as a therapy for cancerand non-cancerous proliferation disorders, if and when it is approved, we may incur delays or additional expense in our attempt to establish market acceptance.

-Use of SUBA-Itraconazole as a cancer therapy will require physicians to be informed regarding the intended benefits of the product for a new indication.
+Use of SUBA-Itraconazole as a cancer therapy and a therapy for non-cancerous proliferation disorders will require physicians to be informed regarding the intended benefits of the product for a new indication.
 The time and cost of such an educational process may be substantial.
-Inability to carry out this physician education process may adversely affect market acceptance of SUBA-Itraconazole as a cancer therapy.
+Inability to carry out this physician education process may adversely affect market acceptance of SUBA-Itraconazole as a therapy for cancer and non-cancerous proliferation disorders.
 We may be unable to timely educate physicians in sufficient numbers regarding our intended application of SUBA-Itraconazole to achieve our marketing plans or to achieve product acceptance.
 Any delay in physician education or acceptance may materially delay or reduce demand for our product candidate.
-In addition, we may expend significant funds toward physician education before any acceptance or demand for SUBA-Itraconazole as a cancer therapy is created, if at all.
+In addition, we may expend significant funds toward physician education before any acceptance or demand for SUBA-Itraconazole as a therapy for cancer and non-cancerous proliferation disorders is created, if at all.